All of our content is written by humans, not robots. Learn More

 • Device and browser details.
 One of the most basic pieces of information data brokers collect is your device and browser information.

 Did You Know: You can reduce the amount of data collected from you by using a VPN.
 Not sure where to start?
-Read our review of NordVPN and Surfshark, the two leading VPN services.
+Get a side-by-side comparison of two of our favorites, NordVPN and Surfshark.

 What Do Data Brokers Do With Your Information?